Electrical muscle stimulation

 Physiotherapy treatment in Dade, Broward and Palm Beach counties:

-Our goal at Chiropractic and Rehabilitation of South Florida is to provide our patients with an exceptional experience when they walk through our doors.
+Our goal at Chiropractic and Rehabilitation of Miami Lakes is to provide our patients with an exceptional experience when they walk through our doors.
 Quality services are the least we can provide to help patients through the stressful times after a car accident.
 We also provide transportation to each of our offices for any auto accident complications.
 Call us today for a chiropractic evaluation at 855-954-2273.